D4rk-5ky/Syncerate/commented_code_map.md

 Returns an empty string for `None`; otherwise returns `str(value)`.
 Error logging uses this helper because some `pexpect` fields may be unset.

+### `effective_user_name()`

+Resolves `os.geteuid()` through the local password database.
+This reports the real effective account inherited by Syncoid and local ZFS commands.
+When a UID has no local name, it returns the numeric UID instead of failing.

 ### `ssh_command(SynCoid_Command)`

 Starts one Syncoid command with `pexpect.spawn()` and watches its output until completion or a handled failure.

-Despite the function name, it also runs local-to-local Syncoid commands.
+Despite the function name, it also runs local-to-local Syncoid commands. `pexpect.spawn()` does not switch users: the child inherits Syncerate's effective local UID.
+Remote endpoints are left unchanged, so Syncoid uses the SSH username written in the source or destination argument.
+The function logs this local identity before starting each child.

 It initializes three transfer-state flags: